Learn Buddhist insight meditation in your daily life.

 Optional Meditation:

-If you experience stress, anxiety, brain fog practice this first.
+If you experience stress, anxiety, or brain fog, practice this first.

-Your second step is to cultivate curiosity in balancing mental effort by developing insight into that which hinders the development of calm & tranquility.
+Your second step is to cultivate curiosity about balancing mental effort by developing insight into what hinders the development of calm & tranquility.

 Suitability: Intermediate.